limwa/nix-registry/README.md

 >
 > As such, if you want to see the latest changes, use the `--refresh` flag in your `nix` commands.

+## Contributing

+If you'd like to contribute to this repository, please read the [contributing guidelines](CONTRIBUTING.md).

 ## Philosophy

 All of the templates provided by this flake are meant to be opinionated and tailored towards my personal workflow.
 This is a design choice and I won't be changing it.